Things were looking up.

 Regan snapped the gum he was chewing.
 He leaned against the door frame, grinning as all eyes in the room fell on him.

-Ren fought back the grimace rising to the surface.
+Ren fought back a grimace.
 Regan was undoubtedly an attention whore.

 To cement what Ren already believed to be true, Regan waltzed in, swaying side to side.
 He took his time to the first row of seats, but before he could get any further, Kale called out to him.